GreenShyDude/dotfiles/README.md

 # dotfiles
-My own dotfiles configuration on windows and Linux (Garuda & Manjaro)
+My own dotfiles configuration on windows and Linux (Garuda-Manjaro-Ubuntu)

 (work in progress)